datajoely/kedro-rich/README.md

 Accepts following options:

-- `--style=yaml` provides YAML representation to stdout that can be piped into other utilities
+- `--format=yaml` provides YAML representation to stdout that can be piped into other utilities
-- `--style=json` provides JSON representation to stdout that can be piped into other utilities
+- `--format=json` provides JSON representation to stdout that can be piped into other utilities
-- `--style=table` provides pretty representation to console for human consumption
+- `--format=table` provides pretty representation to console for human consumption

 ![list of datasets](static/list-datasets.png)